 A Health Spending Account (HSA) in Canada is a form of Private Health Services Plan (PHSP) that is available to incorporated and unincorporated employers of all sizes – but with important caveats.
 In fact, Health Spending Account CRA eligibility rules differ by employer type.
 With a little guidance, employers of all size and structure can craft CRA-friendly HSAs.

-We encourage our customers to follow a conservative interpretation of the CRA’s HSA rules.
+We encourage a conservative interpretation of the CRA’s HSA rules.

-Better yet, we walk them through how to demonstrate compliance to the CRA both in how their HSA is set up, and in how their service agreement is written.
+Better yet, we walk our clients through how to comply with the CRA’s rules both in how their HSA is set up, and in how their service agreement is written.

 Is your business eligible?